Tekken 3: Plot

 4 years later, Jin masters the Mishima karate style.
 On Jin's 19th birthday, Heihachi announces the King of Iron Fist Tournament 3, and Jin himself prepares for his upcoming battle, having no idea that his grandfather is secretly using him, Xiaoyu, Hwoarang, and the rest of the competitors as bait to lure Ogre out into the open.

-When Nina Williams was awakened from Dr. Bosconovitch's cold-sleep machine, she suffered amnesia.
+When Nina Williams was awakened from Dr. Bosconovitch's cold-sleep machine, she suffered from amnesia.
 Now controlled by Ogre, Nina acts robotically, with the command to assassinate Jin.

 During the tournament, Jin managed to bring Nina back to her senses by defeating her, allowing her to break free from Ogre's control.
 Jin went on to narrowly defeat Hwoarang after an hours-long fight, very reminiscent to the fight between his father, Kazuya, and his rival Paul Phoenix, in the first King of Iron Fist Tournament.
 Near the end of the tournament, Paul makes it to the finals after defeating the other competitors, including Kuma and Jin in the previous rounds.
 Paul enters a large temple, defeats Ogre in a fierce battle, and walks away from the tournament, thinking he is victorious.
 However, unbeknownst to Paul, Ogre morphs into his 2nd, monstrous form known as "True Ogre" after absorbing Heihachi's fighting force when the latter had tried to capture him while he was unconscious.

 Because of this, the tournament continued as a result, with the tournament officials reinstating Jin and allowing him to replace Paul in the finals.
 From there, Jin confronts True Ogre in an intense fight and manages to defeat him as True Ogre completely dissolves, thus Jin succeeded in avenging his mother's death and winning the tournament.
-Despite his hard-fought victory, Jin is suddenly gunned down by a squadron of the Tekken Force led by Heihachi, who no longer needs him, he personally fires a final shot into his grandson's head.
-Jin, who is unexpectedly revived by the Devil within him, reawakens and dispatches the soldiers, smashing Heihachi through the wall of the temple.
-Jin then sprouts black, feathery wings and flies off into the night as Heihachi, who survived the fall, looks on from the ground.
+Despite his hard-fought victory, Jin is suddenly gunned down by a squadron of the Tekken Force led by Heihachi, who no longer needs him, personally firing a final and fatal shot into his grandson's head.
+However, Jin is unexpectedly resurrected by Devil, now carrying half of his spirit within him after being nearly killed by Heihachi 19 years ago after The King of Iron Fist Tournament 2.
+Jin, reawakened and now controlled by Devil, uses him to dispatch the soldiers, and smash Heihachi through the temple wall as revenge for throwing him into the volcano.
+Jin then sprouts black, feathery wings and flies off into the night as Heihachi, who survived the fall, looks on from the ground in despair, realizing that Jin, has inherited the Devil Gene from his father Kazuya.